Ever felt confused trying to figure out what exactly a *miter gear* does or why it’s used? Or how is it different to a bevel gear?

 Manufacturing process of Miter gears

-The manufacturing process of miter gears involves cutting gear teeth into a cone-shaped blank using specialized machines.
+The manufacturing process of miter gears involves cutting gear teeth into a cone-shaped blank using specialised machines.

 Common methods include